hfxbse/SportBuzzer/README.md

 The basic concepts of the code are as followed:
 * Abstract the hardware as much as need, so you are able to change it without needing to change stuff all over the code base.
-* Having a main loop (`void loop(){}` to be more specific) which handles background tasks, like checking the battery level, and connection status.
-Also update the foreground task (called `GUITask`), providing information about the hardware state it already got.
+* Having the main loop (`void loop()` to be more specific) handling background tasks, like checking the battery level, and connection status.
+The main loop is also updating the foreground task (called `GUITask`), providing information about the hardware state it already got.
-* The GUITask has it own state, which gets destroyed when exiting the task.
-It handles everything related to its options, and time measurements.
+* A GUITask handles everything related to its options, and time measurements.
 When done updating, it returns itself to keep alive, or a new GUITask to exit.
+After exiting, its state gets destroyed.

 A full documentation of the code can be found in the [wiki](https://github.com/StuBITtv/SportBuzzer/wiki).

 ## Info about actually displaying the GUI on a display
 As the time I am writing this, it is unclear when and how I will get access to display the GUI on an actual display.
-Currently, the GUI is just printed over the serial interface (aka Serial Monitor).
+Currently, the GUI is just printed over the serial interface (aka the serial monitor of the Arduino IDE).
 This may change when I find the time and motivation to write an PWA for it.